Tammy2014/-Machine-Learning-application-in-Banking-Sectors/README.md

 ## Introduction:

-### A Pseudo bank is interested in expanding the borrowers base rapidly to bring in more business via loan interests
-### and has scored limited increase rate.
-The bank now interested to develop machine learning model to identify potential
-### borrowers to support focused marketing.
-A sample dataset containing Quasi: ID: Customer ID, Age Customer’s approximate
-### age, CustomerSince: Customer of the bank since, HighestSpend, ZipCode,  HiddenScore , MonthlyAverageSpend, Mortgage,
-### Security Customer’s security asset, FixedDepositAccount, Internet Banking.
+### A Pseudo bank is interested in expanding the borrowers base rapidly to bring in more business via loan interestsand has scored limited increase rate.
+The bank now interested to develop machine learning model to identify potential borrowers to support focused marketing.
+A sample dataset containing Quasi: ID: Customer ID, Age Customer’s approximate age, CustomerSince: Customer of the bank since, HighestSpend, ZipCode,  HiddenScore , MonthlyAverageSpend, Mortgage, Security Customer’s security asset, FixedDepositAccount, Internet Banking.
 At total of 1000 rows and 12 columns.

 ## Goal: